amient/hello-kafka-streams/README.md

 ## Setup local environment

-Because confluent platform uses a mixture of Kafka 0.9.x and 0.10.x APIs, the code and dependencies differ slightly but this is only due to `tech.preview` nature of their alpha1 release.
-The `gradle.properties` configuration on that branch assumes you have Confluent Platform version 2.1.0-alpha1 installed in `/opt/confluent-2.1.0-alpha1`, change the `flatDirs` repository property if otherwise.
+Because confluent platform uses a mixture of Kafka 0.9.x and 0.10.x APIs, the code and dependencies differ slightly but this is only due to "tech.preview" nature of their alpha1 release.
+The `gradle.properties` configuration on this branch assumes you have Confluent Platform version 2.1.0-alpha1 installed in `/opt/confluent-2.1.0-alpha1`, change the `flatDirs` repository property if otherwise.